 Just finished your book, but you don’t know if it is as brilliant as it could be?
 Wishing another pair of eyes could review your manuscript before you send it off to the literary agents in New York?
 Preparing to self-publish, but you want a professional editorial review before you take the big plunge?
 Whether you are nervous about your story arc, your comma usage, or making sure each page is as powerful as possible, Kris Spisak can help.

-K. S. Writing, LLC was founded in 2010 with a dual focus: helping writers elevate their stories and helping businesses seize the power of well-composed communications.
+K. S. Writing, LLC was founded in 2010 with a dual focus: helping writers elevate their manuscripts and helping businesses seize the power of well-composed communications online.
 However, in 2015, when Kris partnered with Frank Petroski to create Midlothian Web Solutions, she split these two concentrations, and K.S.
-Writing became dedicated purely to writers and people with stories to tell.
+Writing became dedicated purely to writers and other groups who have stories to tell and messages to share.

 Her clients have gained literary agents, won awards for their fiction, and hit Amazon bestseller lists.